 To avoid this problem, set a firm budget before you enter the store.
 Remember, your total budget also has to cover any accessories you need to go with your new bike, such as:

 - A Helmet.
 On- or off-road, cycling can be dangerous.
 A good helmet is your best protection against a potentially fatal head injury.
 Look for one that’s certified by the Consumer Product Safety Commission, fits well, and provides proper ventilation to keep you cool.
-For frequent riders, POC Sports’ Ventral Air SPIN is a fantastic choice on all counts and pairs perfectly with Aspire Clarity sunglasses, a must for bright morning rides.
+For frequent riders, POC Sports’ Ventral Air SPIN is a fantastic choice on all counts and pairs perfectly with Ray Ban Justin (available for a steal from GlassesUSA) or Aspire Clarity sunglasses.
+Either is a must for bright morning rides.
 Whichever make and model you choose, don’t skimp: According to Wirecutter, a decent helmet is well worth the investment.